 Why Mandatory, and Why Now?

-In making CBO mandatory, Facebook is reducing the complexity of media buying to further level the playing field between large and small advertisers.
-In addition, this appears to be a crucial step towards the simplification of their overall algorithm—moving towards offering a more Google UAC-like product.
+In making CBO mandatory, Facebook is reducing the complexity of media buying.
+This will further level the playing field between large and small advertisers.
+In addition, this appears to be a crucial step towards the simplification of their overall algorithm.
+Ultimately, moving towards offering a more Google UAC-like product.

 With other optimization improvements, Facebook has made it easier than ever to buy media on their network.
 As they continue to roll out new features, they gain more control over the media buying process and will continue to automate processes; decreasing complexity and increasing efficiency for all advertisers.